MikeBishop/http-misc-extensions/draft-bishop-httpbis-grease.md

 The flags, the payload, and the length of the frames SHOULD be selected randomly, subject to implementation-defined limits on the length.

+{{!HTTP2}} is ambiguous about whether unknown frame types are permitted on streams in the "idle", "reserved", "closed", or "half-closed (local)" states.
+As a result, some implementations could legitimately consider this to be an error.
+Therefore, these frames SHOULD NOT be sent on streams in those states.

 ## GREASE for SETTINGS